Research Fellow, ARC Linkage Project, Borderline Personality as Social Phenomena

 You will have:

-- Proven track record of published research including publications, conference contributions and/or technical reports in the field of social sciences, particularly social research in mental health
+- Proven track record of published social research including publications, conference contributions and/or technical reports in the field of social sciences, particularly social research in mental health;

 Mandatory: PhD in an area of the social sciences and humanities (sociology, social anthropology, cultural studies, gender and sexuality studies, social psychology).
-A PhD with a mental health or trauma focused will be considered an added advantage
+A PhD with a mental health or trauma focus will be considered an added advantage.

 - Candidate possess a Victorian Drivers License is desirable

 Note: Appointment to this position is subject to passing a Working with Children check.

 We are better for our diversity.
 When we listen to those who are different to us, or challenge us, we grow stronger together.
 When we feel like we belong, we can achieve so much more.
 We respect each other, embrace our differences and build a sense of belonging in our team and beyond.